-The eighty-second Senior Women's Cross-Country Championships took place at Wollaton Park in Nottingham.
+The eighty-second Senior Women's English Cross-Country Championships took place at Wollaton Park in Nottingham.
 The venue was used many times for the Inter-Counties Cross Country Championships, but this was the first time for the 'National'.
 The 8km course was undulating and consisted of rough grass and parkland.

 Gemma Steel (Charnwood AC) was a hot favourite as she sought her second individual National title.
 Others in the mix were Southern champion Jess Andrews (Aldershot, Farnham & District AC) along with clubmates Lily Partridge and Steph Twell, Jane Potter (Charnwood AC) the Midland title winner and holder of the Northern trophy Katie Walshaw (Holmfirth Harriers).